akitacoinorg/akitacoin/README.md

-Do you have a question regarding Dogecoin?
+Do you have a question regarding Akitacoin?
 An answer is perhaps already in the [FAQ](FAQ.md)

 How can I join the Akitacoin community